gingraslab/pep2gene/README.md

 For Singularity:

 ```
-docker build -t pep2gene -f docker/singularity/Dockerfile .
+docker build -t pep2genesing -f docker/singularity/Dockerfile .
 ```

-The Docker image is based from a minimal `scratch` image.
-While the image is small, it does not work with Singularity, and so Singularity has a slightly different build file.
+We do not provide a Singularity definition file but the Docker image can be used with Singularity provided it is built from the correct source.
+The Dockerfile found in `docker/standard/` was designed for Docker itself.
+While the image is small (~7mb), it does not work with Singularity.
+The Dockerfile found in `docker/singularity/` will build an image compatibly with Singularity although it is about twice the size (13MB).

+The images are also hosted at DockerHub in separate repos: [Docker](https://cloud.docker.com/repository/docker/knightjdr/pep2gene) and [Singularity](https://cloud.docker.com/repository/docker/knightjdr/pep2genesing).

 ## Usage